Letters of Recommendation

 Most schools do not consider general, unreservedly praiseworthy letters helpful.

-Access to LSAC’s Letter of Recommendation (LOR) and Evaluation services is included in Credential Assembly Service (CAS) registration.
-These services allow you to manage your letters of recommendation and evaluations through your LSAC.org account.
+Access to LSAC’s Letter of Recommendation (LOR) service is included in Credential Assembly Service (CAS) registration.
+This service allows you to manage your letters of recommendation through your LSAC.org account.

-If you use LSAC’s LOR and Evaluation services, your references will only need to submit their letters of recommendation and evaluations once to LSAC—even if you intend to include these letters/evaluations in every one of your law school applications.
+If you use LSAC’s LOR service, your references will only need to submit their letters of recommendation once to LSAC—even if you intend to include these letters in every one of your law school applications.
 LSAC will make copies of each reference’s original letter to include in your law school reports.

-- In your LSAC.org account, provide the name and contact information for each of your recommenders/evaluators.
+- In your LSAC.org account, provide the name and contact information for each of your recommenders.

-- Indicate the number of letters and evaluations that each recommender/evaluator will submit, and describe each letter/evaluation's use (e.g., For All Law Schools).
+- Indicate the number of letters that each recommender will submit, and describe each letter’s use (e.g., For All Law Schools).

-- You must assign the appropriate letters/evaluations to each law school to which you’re applying (or they will not be sent).
-You can find information about each school’s requirements by clicking the “LOR/Evaluation Requirements” link beneath the school names on the Letters of Recommendation and Evaluations page of your LSAC.org account.
+- You must assign the appropriate letters to each law school to which you’re applying (or they will not be sent).
+You can find information about each school’s requirements by clicking the “LOR Requirements” link beneath the school names on the Letters of Recommendation page of your LSAC.org account.

 - Submit your requests for letters by clicking the “Submit Request” buttons in your account.
 Your recommender will receive an email requesting that he or she complete and upload a letter for you.
 However, if your recommender prefers, LSAC also accepts paper letters of recommendation.